Status: Nature Conservation Marine Protected Area (Nature Conservation MPA)

 The East of Gannet and Montrose Fields MPA lies within a relatively shallow sediment plain comprised mainly of sand and gravel habitats that support a range of benthic species.
 One such species is the ocean quahog (Arctica islandica), which is considered Threatened and/or Declining across the North-east Atlantic by the OSPAR Commission.
 This species of clam is typically found beneath the surface of sandy sediments, in water depths from 4 m to over 400 m.
 Ocean quahog filter food from passing currents and use their shovel-like 'foot' to bury into the sediment.
 Ocean quahog are an important food source for several species of fish, including cod, and can live buried deep in the sand for long periods of time without food or oxygen to escape predators.
 They can live for more than 400 years and are one of the longest living creatures on Earth.
 The Norwegian Boundary Sediment Plain Nature Conservation MPA and Firth of Forth Banks Complex Nature Conservation MPA are also located within the Northern North Sea biogeographic region and designated for ocean quahog aggregations, increasing the replication and, therefore, the resilience of this protected feature in the MPA network.

 The MPA also protects the full extent of an area of offshore deep-sea mud.
 By protecting the full extent of the deep-sea mud in this area, the MPA protects a coherent, rather than fragmented, example of this habitat.
 This is one of the few examples of Atlantic-influenced offshore deep sea mud habitats on the continental shelf in the region.
 Furthermore, East of Gannet and Montrose Fields Nature Conservation MPA is the only MPA designated in the northern North Sea region for the protection of offshore deep sea muds.
-The deep sea muds occur in a 2–7 km wide band from the south-east to the north-west of the MPA, approximately 100 m deep.
-There is limited evidence of the composition and diversity of the biological communities present in this habitat, but it is thought to be colonised by animals such as sea spiders, sea cucumbers and sea urchins, which may form diverse communities on the surface of the sediment.
+The deep sea muds occur across the south-east half of the MPA, approximately 100 m deep.
+Ocean quahog are distributed across the entire site, with the supporting habitat for this feature occurring across the north-west half of the MPA.
+There is limited evidence of the composition and diversity of the biological communities present in this habitat, but evidence from the monitoring survey in 2015 showed this to be colonised by animals such as seapens.
 Further detail on the evidence for this Nature Conservation MPA can be found in the Evidence section.